yminononono/Quantum-PPMS/README.md

 ## User configuration

-The file path and sample information are configured in data.yaml
+The file path and sample information are configured in data.yaml in the yaml directory.

 ## Sample information